skydragon0324/dcr-javascript/README.md

 This project is to build a simple web page with a form, a table and "bubble" chart to display country data as selected by the user.

-Please use HTML, JS and native JavaScript (Vanilla JS) for the implementation of the core functionality described below.
+Please use HTML, JS and native JavaScript (also known as "Vanilla JS", use of jQuery is permissable) for the implementation of the core functionality described below.

 Please do not use a JavaScript framework (React, Angular, etc).

-You may use jQuery for data and DOM manipulation if you wish.
 To create the "bubble" chart you may use any suitable library; D3.js will, for example, plot a chart similar to the following image:

 ![bubble chart](bubble.jpg?raw=true)